PhilipZi/PhilipZi/README.md

 # Hi there 👋
 ## Welcome to my profile

-My name is Philip i am 32 Years old and i am an upcoming web developer.
+My name is Philip i am 32 years old and i am an upcoming web developer.
 Currently i am working on this Readme.md.

 I got some hobbies which are these: